chrissandico/hockey_stats_viewer/hockey_stats_webapp/README.md

 ## Authentication

 The application uses a simple password-based authentication system.
-The default password is "waxersu12aa", but you can change it by setting the `HOCKEY_STATS_PASSWORD` environment variable.
+You can set your team password by configuring it in the `HOCKEY_STATS_PASSWORD` environment variable or through your team's configuration in the Google Sheets.

 ## Mobile Optimizations